-1.1 This report sets out the background and proposal to start a Community Governance Review in response to Local Government Reorganisation.
-This review aims to ensure that community governance arrangements will continue to be effective, convenient, and work in the interests of local residents in the event of the establishment of a unitary council for North Hampshire.
+- 1.1 This report sets out the background and proposal to start a Community Governance Review in response to Local Government Reorganisation.
+This review aims to ensure that community governance arrangements will continue to be effective, convenient, and work in the interests of local residents in the event of the establishment of a unitary council for North Hampshire. - 1.2 The report proposals were considered and endorsed by the Corporate Governance, Audit and Standards Committee at its meeting on 2nd July.